EdShel/StellarConstructor/README.md

 The game can be beaten with mouse only but you can also use WASD/Arrows to move camera or press Escape key to dismiss stuff.

 # Inspiration
-The game is hugely inspired by Factorio's Space Exploration mode but has a unique twist as items must be transported only using Gravity Pistons.
+The game is hugely inspired by Factorio's Space Exploration mod but has a unique twist as items must be transported only using Gravity Pistons.